kth5/archpower/README.md

 # archpower
-A repository for my Archlinux based PKGBUILDs for POWER8+
+A repository for my Archlinux based PKGBUILDs for GNU/Linux on POWER8 or later powerpc64le systems